avocadojesus/api-contract-node/README.md

 # Setup

-First off, it is recommended that you use this repo in conjuntion with feature/end-to-end tests.
+It is recommended that you use this repo in conjunction with feature/end-to-end tests.
 Commonly, this is done by leveraging the jest-puppeteer package, which will is also poised to conveniently launch a development server which tails your spec runs.

 If your package is not already set up with jest-puppeteer, you will first need to make sure to import the packages: